ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 Rancher is a Kubernetes distribution build by Rancher Labs.
 There are some others like OpenShift from Red Hat with different features.

-This distributions will run Kubernetes in a opinioated way so you do not have to think of ervery detail.
+The distribution will run Kubernetes in an opinionated way so you do not have to think of every detail.

 Example:

-Kubernetes does not come with a user mangement system.
+Kubernetes does not come with a user management system.
 You could implement this your own or just pick a distribution which has done all the work for you.
 Rancher comes with different authentication providers like Github, Azure AD and others.
 It is baked in.
 Just configure the authentication in Rancher, OpenShift or your Kubernetes distribution of choice and that is it.

-Since it is opinioated it may not fit your usecase.
+Since it is opinionated it may not fit your use case.
 Mayne you just need to dig a little deeper into the configuration options that depends on your needs.

 Features Rancher will give you:

 - User management, since Kubernetes does not have user management backed in
-- A neat webinterface to browse your clusters (yes, I mean several clusters!)
+- A neat web interface to browse your clusters (yes, I mean several clusters!)
 - Provision to major cloud providers (AWS, Google, Azure), bare metal, vmware vSphere etc.
 - Kubernetes Cluster backups, upgrades, etc
 - One place to manage a lot

 Listing all features of Rancher does not make sense and I am not saying to use Rancher.
 I just want you to know, that all this is taken care of and that is the real reason to choose a Kubernetes distribution.
-This is basic and importand stuff which you would need to implement by yourself.
+This is basic and important stuff which you would need to implement by yourself.
-Pick your flavour and go with it like Linux distributions :wink:.
+Pick your flavor and go with it like Linux distributions :wink:.

 ## rke - Rancher Kubernetes Engine